 Everything else went pretty smoothly until I tried to return home, which I think is proof that I just should stay on vacation forever.
 The train between Milan and Chambéry is only four hours, but we got held up at the last stop in Italy because of passport checks (the concept of the Schengen area is a bit pointless these days…) and some man who had neither a ticket nor a passport was throwing a fit.
 As soon as we got across the border in France, we had to get our passports out again for the French police and then the train stopped in Modane because of “technical problems” and we all had to get off and wait for another train to arrive to finish the journey.
 When the new train arrived, we discovered it was the TGV from Paris heading to Milan (the opposite of our train) and everyone on that train had been instructed to get off and switch trains as well!
 It was a bit ridiculous – and of course the order of cars were reversed so we all had to dodge tons of people walking to the other end of the platform instead of directly across – and I still do not understand why we were told our original train had a problem when it took off just fine from Modane to head back to Italy.
 Luckily Chambéry is the next stop after Modane and I was only an hour late getting home, but I was thoroughly annoyed by the phantom problem with the train.

-I have already uploaded examples of real language use to the Realia section and I am in the process of uploading the travel photos to the Gallery and Flickr.
+I have already uploaded examples of real language use to the Realia section.
 I will work this week on adding more travel tips and advice, especially for train travel in Italy and cruising out of Venice.